Release Notes v7.2.9¶

 Known Issues and Limitations¶

-The Metadata daemon does not work reliably on RHEL/CentOS 8 due to a problem in the libc version of RHEL/CentOS 8.
-The problem was fixed in RHEL/CentOS 8.1.
+The Metadata daemon does not work reliably on RHEL/CentOS 8 and SLES 15.1 and 15.2 due to a problem in the versions of glibc.
+The problem was fixed in RHEL/CentOS 8.1 and SLES 15.3.

 The client module might hang if the IBV device(s) used are taken offline during operation.